css-materials/course-site/content/syllabus/reproducible-workflow/index.md

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Methods for implementing a reproducible workflow in R."
+summary: "Topics: tips for implementing a reproducible workflow in R."

 # Links (optional).
 url_pdf: ""